Search results for

 You can force Bluetooth codecs through the Android Developer Settings.

-Given the Google Pixel Buds A Series are targeted so heavily toward Android, it is a significant misstep not to include the aptX Bluetooth codec.
+Given the Google Pixel Buds A Series are targeted heavily toward Android, it is a significant misstep not to include the aptX Bluetooth codec.
 SBC works fine as a reliable backstop, and AAC provides good-quality audio for iOS.
 However, the lack of aptX means Android smartphone owners miss out on high-quality wireless connectivity.
 The updated A Series buds will need the aptX Bluetooth codec from day one to be a competitive choice.

 A dust-resistant IP rating